zjr2000/GVL/README.md

 --eval_gt_file_for_grounding data/anet/captiondata/grounding/val2_for_grounding.json
 ```
 ## Performance

-We provide several checkpoints for reproduce our experiment results.
-You can download them from [google drive](https://drive.google.com/drive/folders/1vvr4kYI7xGklOdgyQU5L34W2ZxRQzspK?usp=sharing), put the them under ```save/``` and use the above scripts to evaluate them.
+We also provide several checkpoints for reproducing our experiment results.
+You can download them from [google drive](https://drive.google.com/drive/folders/1vvr4kYI7xGklOdgyQU5L34W2ZxRQzspK?usp=sharing), put them under ```save/``` and use the above scripts to evaluate them.

+The result files are at: [google drive](https://drive.google.com/drive/folders/1EZuwAgiRKu8TW-_p9l9kMzAzEAEwSfee?usp=sharing)

 ## Citation
 If you find this repo helpful, please consider citing: